 The “Creative Digital Art Painting Design Project: The World’s Composer of the Classical Era” introduces a pioneering approach to connecting music and visual art through digital media.
-This innovative project focuses on creating two digital images: one is the portrait of an iconic composer—Ludwig van Beethoven from the Classical era.
-This portrait is inspired by his musical compositions and infused with surrealism and mannerism, drawing from 18th-century art styles.
-Another one is created by exploring abstract representations of musical instruments, influenced by Beethoven’s Für Elise, and incorporates cubism, echoing the influence of Pablo Picasso’s modernist works.
+This innovative project focuses on creating two digital images: “Portrait of Beethoven, Fur Elise Edition” and “Piano & Roses.”

 The Adobe Illustrator software is used for drawing outlines, and Adobe Photoshop is used for coloring, in order to explore suitable techniques for creating the artwork.